The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Summary of Results

 Due to the positive evidence approach adopted for our data collection, our catalogue prioritises completeness over purity.
-We estimate that $\sim75\%$ of the sources in our catalogue are reliable YSOs, with 0.3\% of the catalogue is composed of massive stars, 11\% are likely giants contaminants, $\sim1\%$ are likely extragalactic contaminants, and 12.5\% are likely MS contaminants.
+We estimate that {\bf $\sim73\%$} of the sources in our catalogue are reliable YSOs, with 0.3\% of the catalogue is composed of massive stars, 13\% are likely giants contaminants, $\sim1\%$ are likely extragalactic contaminants, and 12.5\% are likely MS contaminants.
 Finally, we have estimated that the incidence of duplicates in this catalogue is below the 1\% level.

-As an illustrative application of the catalogue, we add to the evidence that Gaia's RUWE parameter - commonly used for identifying unresolved binaries - may be inflated in YSOs due to both the presence of a disk and their large variability.
+As an illustrative application of the catalogue, we add to the evidence that Gaia's RUWE parameter - commonly used for identifying unresolved binaries - may be inflated in YSOs due to their large variability.

-The present catalogue is already in use by our collaborators for upcoming publications related to the NEMESIS project. \citep{NEMESIS_David} employed the catalogue to select a list of YSOs to investigate the morphology of YSOs using self-organising maps; \citep{Marton2024eas..conf.1922M, NEMESIS_YSO_Gabor} used the catalogue as a training set for the identification of YSOs all-sky using deep learning techniques; and \citep{NEMESIS_Chloe} used the YSO observables collated here to validate the results concerning the variability of YSOs observed by Gaia DR3.
-Additionally, two ongoing studies will add value to the present catalogue through the fitting of YSO's spectral energy distributions (SEDs) to synthetic libraries based on radiative transfer models \citep{NEMESIS_Ilknur}, and the ranking of bona fide YSOs (Roquette et al. in prep.
-2025).
+The present catalogue is already in use by our collaborators for upcoming publications related to the NEMESIS project. \citep{NEMESIS_David} employed the catalogue to select a list of YSOs to investigate the morphology of YSOs using self-organising maps; \citep{Marton2024eas..conf.1922M, NEMESIS_YSO_Gabor} used the catalogue as a training set for the identification of YSOs all-sky using deep learning techniques; and \citep{NEMESIS_Chloe} used the YSO observables collated here to validate the results concerning the variability of YSOs observed by Gaia DR3. \citep{NEMESIS_Ilknur} presented further YSO parameters by fitting YSOs' SEDs with disc models.
+An ongoing study will further add value to the present catalogue through the ranking of bona fide YSOs (Roquette et al. in preparation).

 \begin{appendix}